Brunoazzireluto/Brunoazzireluto/README.md

 - 💼 I work as a Junior Developer at Maeda-st

-- 💻 Learning Node.Js and Express
+- 💻 Learning Typescript and Redux

 - 🔭 Currently focused on increasing my skills on how to develop and create better solutions and designs